knocklabs/docs/pages/send-and-manage-data/users.md

 identifier for your users as the `id`.

 ### Required attributes
+The following attributes are required for each user you identify with Knock.

 | Property | Description                                                    |
 | -------- | -------------------------------------------------------------- |